zhenkewu/CFRL/README.md

 networks.
 The outputs from these methods are not exactly predictable because of the stochasticity involved.
 Therefore, most of the tests focus on testing the shape and data type of the outputs rather than the value of the outputs.

+*Note: Currently, the 'lm' model type is not supported.
+Thus, `pytest` will skip the test cases that involves the 'lm' model type.*